The 2019 Emmys Were A Win For Women — But Not All Of Them

-“The next time a woman, and especially a woman of color — because she stands to make 52 cents on the dollar compared to her white, male counterpart — tells you what she needs in order to do her job — listen to her,” Fosse/Verdon star Michelle Williams said as she accepted her 2019 Emmy for Outstanding Lead Actress in a Limited Series.
+“The next time a woman, and especially a woman of colour — because she stands to make 52 cents on the dollar compared to her white, male counterpart — tells you what she needs in order to do her job — listen to her,” Fosse/Verdon star Michelle Williams said as she accepted her 2019 Emmy for Outstanding Lead Actress in a Limited Series.
 It was a rousing statement that received boisterous applause from the audience at L.A.’s Microsoft Theater, where the 71st Emmys were held, and immediate social media support.
-InStyle, the Lean In organization, and Refinery29’s own Instagram all shared the speech, whether it was as a video or memeable text post.
+InStyle, the Lean In organisation, and Refinery29’s own Instagram all shared the speech, too.

 Advertisement

-Williams’ words put a fine point on a night that proved women’s stories aren’t just necessary — they’re exceptional.
+Williams’ words put a fine point on a night that proved women’s stories are more than necessary - they're crucial.
 It’s unfortunate that the limelight didn’t hit every woman.
-When you zoom out on the evening, you realize women of color have still been left out in the Emmy cold.
+When you zoom out on the evening, you realise women of colour are still being left out in the cold.

-Three series left the Emmys as the heirs apparent to the next decade of television, particularly since the event stood as Game of Thrones’ farewell party.
-When the biggest show on TV ends, something needs to step into that vacuum.
-The Marvelous Mrs. Maisel, Killing Eve, and Fleabag demonstrated they were up to the task.
+Three series left the Emmys as the probable heirs to the next decade of television, following Game of Thrones’ departure.
+The Marvelous Mrs. Maisel, Killing Eve, and Fleabag demonstrated they were up to filling the GOT vacuum.
 Maisel won both supporting actor races in the comedy genre after dominating the Emmys last year with eight wins.
-Killing Eve’s leading lady Jodie Comer beat out Game of Thrones queen Emilia Clarke — the presumed winner after the most gutting villainous turn of the TV decade — in the tense Outstanding Actress in a Drama race.
+One of Killing Eve’s leading ladies, Jodie Comer beat out Game of Thrones queen Emilia Clarke — the presumed winner after the most gutting villainous turn of the TV decade — in the tense Outstanding Actress in a Drama race.
 Fleabag was the biggest success story of the night, taking home Outstanding Comedy Series, Lead Actress, Writing, and Directing gold.
-Fleabag may be over, but its creator, Killing Eve mastermind Phoebe Waller-Bridge, has officially been crowned television's next visionary.
+Fleabag may be over, but its creator and Killing Eve mastermind Phoebe Waller-Bridge has officially been crowned television's next visionary.

 Advertisement